ilos-vigil/bigbird-small-indonesian/README.md

 Failed to proceed  https://www.liputan6.com/news/read/81044/peringatan-hari-antimadat-di-bandung-dihadiri-pecandu .
 Potentially the news has been deleted from Liputan6.
 Failed to proceed  https://www.liputan6.com/news/read/130420/jamiyatul-islamiyah-sesat- .
 Potentially the news has been deleted from Liputan6.
 ```

+Dataset to perform benchmark/test on NLI models should be downloaded from [meisaputri21/Indonesian-Twitter-Emotion-Dataset/](https://github.com/meisaputri21/Indonesian-Twitter-Emotion-Dataset/) and put into directory `finetune/nli`.

 ## External references